Ethan-CS/ResearchNotes/2024/02/202402071349 Spreading Vaccination - related work.md

 ### Questions & thoughts:

 Jess and I originally thought there was nothing on the infectious vaccination problem.
 I've found two papers[^1],[^2] that mention the 'spreading' firefighter problem in the last few days.
-I summarise the problems in[^1] () and results as follows.
+I summarise the problems in[^1] (as the other only gives minor extensions) and results as follows.

 Traditional fire: rooted graph $(G, r)$, fire starts at $r$ and at each subsequent time-step: we defend up to $b$ vertices, then the fire spreads to any undefended and unburned vertices.
 This continues until fire can no longer spread.
 Spreading model: defence (referred to by both sources as vaccination) spreads in the same way as fire (to all undefended and unburned neighbours).
-They[^1] do not make it clear which spreads first, fire or vaccination.
-The authors[^1] consider both a minimum-budget-used objective and a maximum-number-saved objective at different times for the vanilla and spreading problems.
+The authors do not make it clear which spreads first, fire or vaccination.
+The authors consider both a minimum-budget-used objective and a maximum-number-saved objective at different times for the vanilla and spreading problems.

-The spreading problem is more tractable than the vanilla problem (section 3).[^1]
+The spreading problem is more tractable than the vanilla problem (section 3).

 |  | Spreading | Non-spreading |
 | ---- | ---- | ---- |